pkdone/practical-mongodb-aggregations-book/src/examples/securing-data/mask-sensitive-fields.md

 ## Scenario

 You want to perform irreversible masking on the sensitive fields of a collection of _credit card payments_, ready to provide the output data set to a 3rd party for analysis, without exposing sensitive information to the 3rd party.
 The specific changes that you need to make to the payments' fields are:
- * Partially obfuscate the carder holder's name
+ * Partially obfuscate the card holder's name
  * Obfuscate the first 12 digits of the card's number, retaining only the final 4 digits
  * Adjust the card's expiry date-time by adding or subtracting a random amount up to a maximum of 30 days (~1 month)
  * Replace the card's 3 digit security code with a random set of 3 digits